getnkit/Customer-Loyalty/README.md

-# Batch and Real-Time Data Pipelines on Hadoop for Customer Loyalty Program
+# Real-Time Customer Loyalty Analytics with Lambda Architecture on Hadoop
 ## Project Overview
 This project focuses on building data pipelines using the Hadoop Ecosystem following the design pattern of the Lambda Architecture.
 This architecture enables event-driven processing when handling big datasets as it processes large datasets in the batch layer and real-time data in the speed layer.